KorolevDP/docker-nginx-demo/README.md

 Project for testing nginx with docker-compose.
-Include static dir with html page.
+Including static dir with html page.